 Considered a forerunner to modern tennis, the Tuscan sport of palla pits two players or teams against each other on a rectangular court similar to a tennis court without a net.
 Players hit the ball with their hands, serving and returning volleys until it bounces more than once on a side, earning the other player a point.
 Courtside elements, like parked cars, walls, spectators, even unsuspecting pedestrians, are all considered in play.

 A Romanian bat-and-ball sport played since at least 1370, oină pits two teams of 11 on a rectangular field.
-A complicated set of rules govern proceedings, but basically a pitcher throws the ball to his teammate at bat who tries to hit the ball away from the opposing team’s fielders.
+A complicated set of rules govern proceedings, but basically, a pitcher throws the ball to his teammate at-bat, who then tries to hit the ball away from the opposing team’s fielders.
 The batter can then run the lanes until he’s thrown out by an opposing player who tries to hit him with the ball.

 Played in England since the 1600s, shin-kicking is a one-on-one combat sport that is exactly like it sounds.
 Opponents clench their upper bodies, similar to the plum position in Muay Thai kickboxing and the clinch in Greco-Roman wrestling, then attempt to take their opponent to the ground using nothing but shin kicks.
 Participants wear hardened boots and stuff their pants with straw.

-The national martial art of the Philippines, arnis (also eskrima and kali) is a weapons-based fighting style.
+The national martial art of the Philippines, arnis (aka “eskrima” and “kali”) is a weapons-based fighting style.
 Adherents use sticks, blades, swords, and even improvised weapons to attack their opponent.
 The fighting style predates European arrival, but since the illiterate poor comprised its main practitioners, a written history of the sport’s inception doesn’t exist.

 You may also like: 30 famous athletes who received lifetime bans

-Spain broke the mold with bossaball, a volleyball-soccer-gymnastics hybrid played on an inflatable court with a trampoline on each side.
+Spain broke the mold with bossaball, a hybrid of volleyball, soccer, and gymnastics played on an inflatable court with a trampoline on each side.
 Invented by Belgian Filip Eyckmans in 2005, bossaball pits two teams of four against each other.
 Each volley has complicated rules but boils down to this: Players from each side can hit the ball up to five times but only once with their hands or arms; the other four hits must happen with their feet, chest, head, or legs.

 You may also like: The 50 largest college football stadiums

-Bo-Taoshi is capture-the-flag with a serious dose of testosterone.
-Teams of up to 150 players, divided evenly between defense and offense, try to topple the opponent’s pole, which is defended in a vertical position until it reaches a 30-degree angle relative to the ground.
-It’s primarily played by military cadets and first appeared on the sporting scene in the mid-1950s.
+edBo-taoshi is like capture the flag with a serious dose of testosterone.
+Teams of up to 150 players, divided evenly between defense and offense, try to topple the opponent’s pole, which is defended in a vertical position until it reaches a 30-degree angle relative to the lovround.
+It’s primarily played by military cadets and is thought to have first appeared on the sporting scene in the mid-1950s.

-A bat-and-ball game that looks a lot like cricket but is native to India and over 2,500 years old, Gilli-Danadais played throughout the subcontinent and even has a following in Southeast Asia and the Caribbean.
-Even-numbered players (sometimes as many as 100) play on two opposing teams with one person batting while the other team fields.
+A bat-and-ball game that looks a lot like cricket but is native to India and over 2,500 years old, Gilli Danda played throughout the subcontinent and even has a following in Southeast Asia and the Caribbean.
+Even-numbered players (sometimes as many as 100) play on two opposing teams, with one person batting while the other team fields.
 After striking the ball (“gilli”), the batter attempts to touch a pre-defined point outside the batter’s circle.

 Developed in Switzerland in the 16th century, hornussen is unlike any other bat-and-ball game, though baseball and cricket fans will try to find parallels.
 Good luck with that.
 Two teams of between 16 and 20 players take turns hitting the ball (“nouss”) at each other.
 Defenders try to keep the ball from landing in their zones using a “schindel,” which looks like an oversized, square pizza peel.